KyleGospo/docs.bazzite.gg/src/General/Installation_Guide/secure_boot.md

 universalblue
 ```

-You can now turn Secure Boot back on in the BIOS.
+**You can now turn Secure Boot back on in the BIOS.**

+## Secure Boot Instructions for Upstream Fedora Atomic Desktop Images

+>Read more about rebasing from upstream Fedora Atomic Desktop images [here](https://docs.bazzite.gg/General/Installation_Guide/troubleshoot_guide/#worst-case-scenario-alternative-installation-method).

+Rebasing from Fedora Silverblue, Fedora Kinoite, etc. to Bazzite.

-**If you're rebasing from a Fedora Atomic Desktop image and use Secure Boot, then follow our [README](https://github.com/ublue-os/bazzite/blob/main/README.md#secure-boot)**.
+If you're rebasing from a Fedora Atomic Desktop image and use Secure Boot, then follow our [README](https://github.com/ublue-os/bazzite/blob/main/README.md#secure-boot).